Samuel-soita/Plantsy/README.md

 DELETE /plants/:id

 👤 Author
-Dom Dev
+samuel Dev
 Feel free to connect if you want to collaborate!

 📄 License
-This project is for educational/demo purposes.
+This project is for educational purposes.